 What repairs are necessary for FHA loans?

-The biggest concerns for FHA’s are health and safety issues.
+The biggest concerns for FHA loans when it comes to repairs are any health and safety issues.
 They want to protect the security of the property and structural soundness of the property.
-If an addition or remodel is not finished to code, the FHA may require they be brought to code or they simply won’t consider the value of the non-permitted item in the appraisal.
+If an addition or remodel to a luxury home in Nashville is not finished to code, the FHA may require they be brought to code or they simply won't consider the value of the non-permitted item in the appraisal.

 Before closing a loan, your FHA loan will require the following repairs to be completed: